Logo

 Winston Churchill spent most of his retirement at Chartwell or at his London home in Hyde Park Gate, and became a habitue of high society at La Pausa on the French Riviera.

-In June 1962, when he was 87, Winston Churchill had a fall in Monte Carlo and broke his hip.
+In June 1962, aged 87, Winston Churchill had a fall in Monte Carlo and broke his hip.

-Winston Churchill was flown home to a London hospital where he remained for three weeks.
+Winston Churchill was flown home to a London hospital where he remained for 3 weeks.

-Winston Churchill suffered his final stroke on 12 January 1965 and died twelve days later on 24 January, the seventieth anniversary of his father's death.
+Winston Churchill suffered his final stroke on 10 January 1965 and died on 24 January, in his home at 28 Hyde Park Gate, London.

-Winston Churchill is one of only eight people to be granted honorary citizenship of the United States; others include Lafayette, Raoul Wallenberg and Mother Teresa.
+Winston Churchill was the first of only eight people to be granted honorary citizenship of the United States.

-Winston Churchill's output included a novel, two biographies, three volumes of memoirs, several histories, and numerous press articles.
+Winston Churchill's output included a novel, two biographies, memoirs, histories, and press articles.

 In recognition of his "mastery of historical and biographical description" and oratorial output, Winston Churchill received the Nobel Prize in Literature in 1953.

-Winston Churchill used either "Winston S Churchill" or "Winston Spencer Churchill" as his pen name to avoid confusion with the American novelist of the same name, with whom he struck up a friendly correspondence.
+Winston Churchill used either "Winston S Churchill" or "Winston Spencer Churchill" as his pen name to avoid confusion with the American novelist Winston Churchill, whom he had a friendly correspondence with.

 Winston Churchill was an amateur bricklayer, constructing buildings and garden walls at Chartwell.

-Roy Jenkins concludes his biography of Churchill by comparing him favourably with W E Gladstone and summarising:.
+Jenkins concludes his biography of Winston Churchill by comparing him favourably with William Gladstone and summarising:.

-Winston Churchill's self-belief manifested itself in terms of his "affinity with war" of which, according to Sebastian Haffner, he exhibited "a profound and innate understanding".
+Winston Churchill's self-belief manifested in his "affinity with war" of which, according to Sebastian Haffner, he exhibited "a profound and innate understanding".

-Winston Churchill considered himself a military genius but that made him vulnerable to failure and Paul Addison says Gallipoli was "the greatest blow his self-image was ever to sustain".
+Winston Churchill considered himself a military genius, but that made him vulnerable to failure and Paul Addison says the Gallipoli disaster was "the greatest blow his self-image was ever to sustain".

-Jenkins points out that although Winston Churchill was excited and exhilarated by war, he was never indifferent to the suffering it causes.
+Jenkins points out, that although Winston Churchill was exhilarated by war, he was never indifferent to the suffering it causes.

-Whether Winston Churchill was a conservative or a liberal, he was nearly always opposed to socialism because of its propensity for state planning and his belief in free markets.
+Winston Churchill was nearly always opposed to socialism because of its propensity for state planning and his belief in free markets.

 Paradoxically, Winston Churchill was supportive of trade unionism, which he saw as the "antithesis of socialism".

-Jenkins, himself a senior Labour minister, remarked that Winston Churchill had "a substantial record as a social reformer" for his work in the early years of his ministerial career.
+Jenkins, himself a senior Labour minister, remarked that Winston Churchill had "a substantial record as a social reformer" for his work in his ministerial career.

-Winston Churchill has been described as a "liberal imperialist" who saw British imperialism as a form of altruism that benefited its subject peoples because "by conquering and dominating other peoples, the British were elevating and protecting them".
+Winston Churchill has been described as a "liberal imperialist" who saw British imperialism as a form of altruism that benefited its subject peoples.

-Winston Churchill advocated against black or indigenous self-rule in Africa, Australia, the Caribbean, the Americas and India, believing that the British Empire promoted and maintained the welfare of those who lived in the colonies; he insisted that "our responsibility to the native races remains a real one".
+Winston Churchill advocated against black or indigenous self-rule in Africa, Australia, the Caribbean, the Americas and India, believing the British Empire maintained the welfare of those who lived in the colonies.